WebValley2018/privacy/docs/README.md

-## This /docs section is for the website
+## This docs folder is for the website

 We are using Github Pages for the website for the privacy section